Kim Beazley facts for kids

 Political career

 Beazley was considered a protege of newly elected Prime Minister Bob Hawke, who like Beazley was a Western Australian former Rhodes Scholar.
 Hawke appointed Beazley to the Cabinet immediately after his election in 1983, making him Minister for Aviation.
 Following a reshuffle after the 1984 election, Beazley was promoted to become Minister for Defence, a role he would hold until 1990, making him one of the longest-serving holders of that post.
-Beazley took a particularly active role as Defence Minister, appearing frequently in the press, and was responsible for establishing the Royal Australian Navy's submarine programme, although this would be beset by technical problems.
-Beazley's time as Defence Minister, combined with his lifelong interest in military matters and enthusiasm for military hardware earned him the nickname "Bomber Beazley" in the press.
+Beazley took a particularly active role as defence minister, appearing frequently in the press, and was responsible for establishing the Royal Australian Navy's submarine program, although this would be beset by technical problems.
+Beazley's time as defence minister, combined with his lifelong interest in military matters and enthusiasm for military hardware earned him the nickname "Bomber Beazley" in the press.

 Beazley's hold on his seat of Swan grew increasingly tenuous over the years.
 He saw his majority more than halved in 1990, an election that came during a bad time for the incumbent Labor government in Western Australia.
 Three years later, he was nearly defeated despite a nationwide swing to Labor.
 Ahead of the 1996 election, Beazley successfully sought nomination for the safer Labor seat of Brand, just south of his previous seat.